Article updated: November 10, 2021

 Legacy composer: Each element is attached to the post without you being able to see the final product until it gets published.

 New composer: As you add to your post, a per-network post preview will update in real-time so you know exactly what your audience will see.
+For extra efficiency, you can create and schedule posts to multiple accounts by customizing the body of a single post on a per-network basis.

 Select your social accounts